kyaiooiayk/Git-Cheatsheet/README.md

 ```

 ## Branch
+- Creating a branch is useful because it allows us to freely experiment (generally keep a different model of the code) withouth touching the original code.
+At a later stage, you can always merged what you have done in the branch version into the main one.
 - Once you clone the project to your local machine, you only have the **master branch**.
 - You should make all the changes on a new branch that can be created using the git **branch command**.
-- Your branch is the copy of the master branch.
+- Your branch is the copy of the master branch/main.
 - Creating a new branch does not mean that you are working on the new branch.
 You need to **switch to that branch**.
 ```
 # Create a branch